Francis Edward Hyland: Auxiliary Bishop of Savannah-Atlanta

-On October 15, 1949, Hyland was appointed auxiliary bishop of the Diocese of Savannah-Atlanta and Titular Bishop of Gomphi by Pope Pius XII.
+On October 15, 1949, Hyland was appointed auxiliary bishop of Savannah-Atlanta and titular bishop of Gomphi by Pope Pius XII.
 He received his episcopal consecration on December 21, 1949, from Cardinal Dennis Dougherty, with Bishops Hugh L. Lamb and J. Carroll McCormick serving as co-consecrators, at the Cathedral-Basilica of Sts.
 Peter and Paul in Philadelphia.
 Hyland selected as his episcopal motto: "Ad Jesum Per Mariam" (Latin: "To Jesus through Mary").

 Bishop of Atlanta

 Hyland was named the first bishop of the recently erected Diocese of Atlanta by Pius XII on July 17, 1956.
 He was installed at the Cathedral of Christ the King in Atlanta on November 8, 1956.

+Retirement and legacy
-After a five-year-long tenure, he resigned as bishop of Atlanta due to ill health on October 11, 1961; upon accepting his resignation, Pope John XXIII appointed him Titular Bishop of Bisica.

-Francis Hyland died in Philadelphia on January 31, 1968 at age 66.
+After a five-year-long tenure, he resigned as bishop of Atlanta due to ill health on October 11, 1961; upon accepting his resignation, Pope John XXIII appointed him titular bishop of Bisica.Francis Hyland died in Philadelphia on January 31, 1968, at age 66.